OPCMH

 February 25, 1943

-According to Phil Sherman of the 5th Regiment Museum at the Bay Street Armoury: “The Canadian Coast Artillery School (CCAS) originated November 1, 1942, was redesignated the Canadian Coast and Anti-Aircraft Artillery School on March 1, 1943.
+According to Phil Sherwin of the 5th Regiment Museum at the Bay Street Armoury: “The Canadian Coast Artillery School (CCAS) originated November 1, 1942, was redesignated the Canadian Coast and Anti-Aircraft Artillery School on March 1, 1943.
 The unit was responsible for the 25 pdr’s at Otter Point, seaside end of Kemp Lake Rd.
 The photo could be at Otter Point.”

 The Loggers S1 CCAS - Esquimalt, BC - February 25, 1943